Khajeddin/khajeddin.github.io/src/data/blog/R-Basics/index.md

 ```

 ## Defining variables
-Variables can be numerical or character-based.
+- Defing a single variable:

-- To assign a numerical value to a variable, use the following expression:
+    To assign a numerical value to a variable, use the following expression:
     ```r
     x <- 5
     ```
-- To assign a character string to a variable, use the following expression:
+    To assign a character string to a variable, use the following expression:
     ```r
     y <- "hello"
     ```